 UPGRADING THE KEF CONCERTO NETWORK

 It is best to put the network inside the cabinet on the bottom at the back or on the back at the bottom and rewire with a decent cable.
 We recommend 76/0.2 mm.

-If you want to keep an authentic look keep the original SP1004 network and wires as they are, but not connected inside.
+If you want to preserve an authentic look keep the original SP1004 network and wires as they are, but not connected inside.
 Just leave the existing bits as they are, but disconnect all the wires inside the cabinet (to units and input) and rewire the new network with good wire to the input and units.
 Unless you want rear panel authenticity, fit a new input panel or terminals.
 It will sound better without the connector and with thicker wire.

-The No.6 network was originally designed (in a slightly different version) for a prototype Ferrograph system.
+This network was originally designed (in a slightly different version) for a prototype Ferrograph system.
 The network was subsequently offered to Cambridge Audio where Bert Webb was designing the R50 transmission system.
 Bert made a few simplifications and added a super tweeter.

 This design never went into KEF production as the Concerto was coming to the end of production.
 The sound was flatter and smoother than the DN12 SP1004.
 Note there are 2 versions of the DN12 SP1004.
 The first had a 60 μF and a 2mH inductor in the MF low frequency roll-off, whilst the later had a 30 μF and a 4mH.
 This gave a higher impedance at the LF/MF crossover.
 This became important when transistor amplifiers standardised on 8 Ohm output.

 |Cambridge R50, HiFi Answers Monitor, Coles 4001G Super Tweeter with Falcon Acoustics MF & HF Upgrade Super Power Version